noaa-onms/cinms/modals/_captions.md

 ### Details

-Copper contaminant levels at sediment sampling locations during SCCRWP’s 2008 Bight wide survey are shown in the map.
+Copper contaminant levels at sediment sampling locations during SCCRWP's 2008 Bight wide survey are shown in the map.
 Copper is a heavy metal contaminant that in high concentrations can be toxic to living marine resources.
 Concentrations in CINMS are consistently low compared with other regions in the southern California Bight.

 ## Figure App.E.11.14.